 Call Centers and Politics

-Fall is upon us and with it, this year also comes election season.
+Fall is upon us, and with it, this year also comes election season.
 Legislative seats, state governorships, and local/state judgeships are all up for grabs, and politicians are hot on the campaign trail in preparation for the November election day.
-With it being an election year, Gold Mountain Communications thought it would be a great idea to dive deep into the discussion of how call centers play an important role during the political elections.
+With it being an election year, Gold Mountain Communications thought it would be a great idea to dive deep into the discussion of how call centers play an essential role during the political elections.